jacklv999/mytest/读书笔记/语言篇/Learning to shut up.md

   When people talk to others, they have their purpose.
 Chipping in is not welcome unless they just talk for fun or you can help !

+##### Are you ready to answer ?

+- Shut up if you are not !

+  People ask you for a good answer, if you return a bad answer, they will consider you as the person who can only provide bad answer.
+Then they will lower your opinion in the future!

 ##### Are this conversation bad for anyone ?

 - Shut up if it is !